A combinatorial bijection on $k$-noncrossing partitions: Final remarks, open problems

 \section{Final remarks, open problems}

 The main achievement of this paper is a delicate bijective proof of~\eqref{eq:NCNW} that extends several known special cases.
-At this point, we would like to pose the following two open problems.
+At this point, we would like to pose the following two open problems. \begin{Prob} Is there any generating function approach to~\eqref{eq:NCNW}? \end{Prob} It would be interesting to develop a generating tree approach to the usual and enhanced $k$-noncrossing partitions analogous to~\cite{bemy} which may lead to a functional equation proof of~\eqref{eq:NCNW}.